 9. Coming home faster and more safely!

-Immediately after the event, intelligent traffic management can be initiated with traffic regulators and traffic signalling, favoring pedestrians and public transportation, allowing the traffic to flow smoothly as well.
+Immediately after the event, intelligent traffic management can be initiated with traffic regulators and traffic signalling, favouring pedestrians and public transportation, allowing the traffic to flow smoothly as well.

 10. The ultimate evaluation